ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 {: tsSymptoms}
-When you have a multizone cluster and run `ibmcloud oc ingress alb ls --cluster <cluster>`, no ALB is deployed in a zone.
+When you have a multizone classic cluster and run `ibmcloud oc ingress alb ls --cluster <cluster>`, no ALB is deployed in a zone.
 For example, if you have worker nodes in 3 zones, you might see an output similar to the following in which a public ALB did not deploy to the third zone.
 ```
 ALB ID                                            Enabled    Status     Type      ALB IP           Zone    Build                          ALB VLAN ID   NLB Version
 private-cr96039a75fddb4ad1a09ced6699c88888-alb1   false      disabled   private   -                dal10   ingress:652/ingress-auth:424   2294021       -